Joapfel/order_creation_tool/README.md

     + if you click on **Speichern** the Order will be saved in the background
     + if you click on **Angebot ausformuliert** the costs will be inserted into a template
         - if you go back from here the saved Oder will not be loaded back into the Order view (since this was not the task)
+- for your convenience a couple of Customers and Materials,Machines,Working Hours will be there by default.

 ## Notes

 At the moment a little workaround is used to load new HTML views.
 Before a new view is loaded, the google search page will be loaded for a second.
 This can be ignored.